Creatine is a popular nutritional and sports supplement. You may have read that using creatine can lead to hair loss. But is this true?

 Use caution for adolescents

-Caution should be used when considering creatine use by adolescents.
+Adolescents should use caution when considering creatine supplementation.
 This is because studies on the safety of creatine supplementation in healthy adolescents are

 If you’d like to start using creatine as a supplement but have questions or concerns, you should speak to your doctor first.

 As discussed above, creatine supplementation doesn’t directly lead to hair loss.
-But if you’re experiencing hair loss, you should make an appointment with a doctor.
+But if you’re experiencing hair loss, you should make an appointment with your doctor.